csf-dev/ZPT-Sharp/README.md

 ## Documentation

 [Documentation for the current production release] of ZptSharp is all available on the ZptSharp website.
-[Documentation for the upcoming/next version] is also available, as a draft.
+[Draft documentation for the upcoming/next version] is also available.

 [Documentation for the current production release]: https://csf-dev.github.io/ZPT-Sharp/
-[Documentation for the upcoming/next version]: https://csf-dev.github.io/ZPT-Sharp/_vnext/
+[Draft documentation for the upcoming/next version]: https://csf-dev.github.io/ZPT-Sharp/_vnext/

 ## Source control branches

 The main branches for this repository as as follows:

 * The **master** branch represents the latest development/next-release code
+  * Currently this is work toward [the v2.0.0 milestone]
 * The **production** branch represents the most recent release version

-The master branch currently represents work toward [the v2.0.0 milestone].

 ## Continuous integration status